tamzi/ReadMe-MasterTemplates/android/android.md

 ###
-Short description of how it works: maybe a small user flow.
+Short description of how it works: maybe a small user flow description.

 ### GENERAL PREVIEW
 #### Screenshots of the app